fzingg/hyperloop-showcase/README.md

 ```

 Things to note in the code above:

-See how we fetch the Reactive Record Post collection in `before_mount`.
-Setting this here instead of in `after_mount` means that we do not need to worry about `@posts` being `nil` as the collection will always contain at least one entry with the actual records being lazy loaded when needed.
+See how we fetch the Reactive Record Planevent collection in before_mount.
+Setting this here instead of in after_mountmeans that we do not need to worry about `@planevents` being nil as the collection will always contain at least one entry with the actual records being lazy loaded when needed.

-Note how we are binding the state variable `new_post` to the `FormControl` and then setting its value based on the value being passed to the `.on(:change)` block.
+Note how we are binding the state variable `new_planevent` to the `FormControl` and then setting its value based on the value being passed to the `.on(:change)` block.
 This is a standard React pattern.

-Also see how we are saving the new post where Reactive Record's save returns a promise which means that the block after save is only evaluated when it returns yet React would have moved on to the rest of the code.
+Also see how we are saving the new `planevent` where Reactive Record's save returns a promise which means that the block after save is only evaluated when it returns yet React would have moved on to the rest of the code.

-Finally note that there is no code which checks to see if there are new posts yet when you run this, the list of posts remains magically up-to-date.
+Finally note that there is no code which checks to see if there are new planevent yet when you run this, the list of `Planevents` remains magically up-to-date.

-Welcome to the wonderful of Reactive Record and React!
+Welcome to the wonderful of **HyperReact** and **HyperMesh** !

+Refresh your browser and you should have your Showcase app working.

 ## Synchromesh